Skip to content

 If you used a static copy of the vault, but still own a GitHub account, please proceed as follows:

-- Go to issues in the dataview example vault repository
+1. Go to issues in the Dataview example vault repository

-- Give the issue a name that reflect your changes, i.e. "Add query about (title of query file)"
+3. Choose a title that reflects your changes, e.g. "Add query about (title of query file)".

-- Be welcome to give us a bit context in the description, i.e. what the query does
+4. Be welcome to give us a bit context in the description, i.e. what the query does.

-- Attach all files you've created or changed to the issue
+5. Attach all files you've created or changed to the issue.

-- We'll review your changed files and integrate them into the dataview example vault if everything is alright
+7. We'll review your changes and integrate them into the Dataview example vault if everything is alright.

 If you can't share your contribution via GitHub, drop a message in the #dataview thread of the Obsidian Discord and somebody will take care of that for you.
-Mind though, it's easiest for the maintainers if you share your contribution via GitHub.
+Mind though, making your contribution via GitHub directly would be much appreciated.